Why certain Tannaka groups attached to abelian varieties are almost connected: Introduction

+This being said, we mention that the above decomposition of ${\bf G}(X)$ is closely related to the following theorem of [KrW], [W].

-\begin{Theorem} Let $f: X \to Y$ be a homomorphism between complex abelian varieties and let $K$ be a perverse sheaf on $X$.
-Then for \lq{most}\rq\ characters $\chi$ of $\pi_1(X,0)$ the direct image $Rf_*(K_\chi)$ of the character twist $K_\chi$ of $K$ is a perverse sheaf on $Y$. \end{Theorem}
+\begin{Theorem} Let $f: X \to Y$ be a homomorphism between abelian varieties over $k$ and let $K$ be a perverse sheaf in $P(X)$.
+Then for \lq{most}\rq\ characters $\chi$ of $\pi_1(X,0)$ the direct image $Rf_*(K_\chi)$ of a character twist $K_\chi$ of $K$ is a perverse sheaf in $P(Y)$. \end{Theorem}